max-1200/Haptic-feedback-as-sensory-substitution/README.md

 #system information
 The system consists of a sensorpad that measures the pressure of the device and relays this through a wired connection to the controller board.
+The components used for the system are:
+- Force sensitive resistors
+- Resistors (100kOhm)
+- Teensy 3.2

 The connections of the controller board can be seen on the schematic below Schematics/Print Schematic.png
 ![Schematic](https://github.com/max-1200/Haptic-feedback-as-sensory-substitution/blob/main/Schematics/Print%20Schematic.png)